PathologyDataScience/HistomicsML2/docs/data-import.rst

 Here the -v command mounts the master directory to the path ``/${PWD##*/}`` inside the database docker container.

 .. note:: The database and server dockers run Apache and Mysql servers on ports 80 and 3306 respectively.
-   Check if these ports are in use before deploying HistomicsML.
+   Check if these ports are in use before deploying HistomicsML2.

 Next, run the database docker container interactively and commit the superpixel boundaries and slide information tables using the script ``import_boundary_slideinformation.sh``